 Results Of Dental Anxiety

 Traumatic memories can sometimes be unlearned, primarily through a series of good experiences, sometimes aided by medication.
 Effects of traumas can reinforce each other.
 It can be said that new traumas actually reawaken old traumas.
 These traumatic memories are stored in a place in the brain that mediates the fight or flight response.
 The fight or flight response is a short circuit that is designed to allow us to respond instantly, without conscious thought, to something that the brain believes is life threatening.
 Our adrenaline pumps, and we feel the physiologic need to run away, bite, reach out, grab or kick, all in response to a perceived threat stored in a more primitive, less conscious part of the brain.
 It’s a terrible feeling; one that patients say they would do anything to avoid.
 That’s why a dental anxiety is such a deeply held, primal feeling.

 Patients with a sensitive gag reflex at the dentist, or who have difficulty with novavcaine, often struggle at the dentist from a very young age, leading to a lifetime of dental anxiety and fear.
 Children who have been held down for injections, throat cultures, or minor medical procedures often remember their experience, and point to it as the original source of their dental anxiety.
 Victims of abuse as children frequently suffer anxiety and depression as adults and may also manifest dental phobia as well.
-Over the years, I’ve found that using sedation provides the comfortable dental experience that enables people in need to get help.
+Over the years, we’ve found that using sedation provides a comfortable dental experience that enables people in need to get help.
 Often for the first time, people feel like it’s possible for them to have healthy teeth and smiles.

 Chronic pain can lead to depression and avoidance of the dentist.
 Everyone has a limit to their suffering.
 Intravenous sedation allows us to use every pathway possible to make the dental experience a comfortable one.

-Our professional and caring team is dedicated to helping you overcome your dental fear.
+Our professional and caring team is dedicated to helping you overcome your dental anxiety.

 Bringing You The Softer Side Of Dentistry